-Compare 125cc bike insurance from £465/year** & get Meerkat Meals & Meerkat Movies*
+Compare 125cc bike insurance from £495 per year** & get Meerkat Meals & Meerkat Movies*

 You’re in great company as a 125cc bike rider.
 There’s loads of reasons to love this bike type, and cheaper insurance is just one of them.

-As well as the standard stuff – your name, address and bike make, model and reg – we’ll also ask for your marital status, employment status and email address.
+To get a 125cc motorbike insurance quote, we’ll need the standard information – your name, address and bike make, model and reg – as well as your marital status, employment status and email address.

 This is the stuff you might not know by heart: